Shawn-Perera/Shawn-Perera/README.md

 - 👋 Hi, I’m @Shawn-Perera
-- 👀 I’m interested in Coding / Gaming
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning full stack developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shawnperera3@gmail.com / phone number: 077-780-4248 in Sri Lanka +94